smaclell/smaclell.github.io/_drafts/changing-layers.md

 to be broken up.
 The classes were heavily coupled and less cohesive due to the many things they did.

-An alternative to the monsters classes, were always smaller classes which delegate most of their work to other classes.
-Their one reason to change has never happened.
+Another common pattern is small classes which delegate most of their work to other classes.
+They always have one tiny responsibility and their one reason to change has never happened.
 For really small classes like these I often don't see the value they provide.
 The coupling between these micro classes was very low, but they are not cohesive enough to tie the system together.